VanderpoelLiam/liamvanderpoel.com/content/archive/ab-testing/index.md

 We cannot answer **Nope, no effect**, as it may be that we had insufficient data to detect a difference, or just got unlucky due to random chance.
 If we take the analogy of a murder trial. \\(H_0\\) is an innocent verdict, \\(H_1\\) is a guilty verdict.
 We can either find a defendant guilty (reject \\(H_0\\)) or we find them innocent (fail to reject \\(H_0\\)).
 But note that finding someone innocent occurs if we fail to prove guilt beyond reasonable doubt.
 It is not a question of "proving innocence" (accepting \\(H_0\\)) but rather failing to prove guilt.

-In this experiment we have 10 test subjects in each group.
-Is this enough to be confident about our decision?

 ## Sample size

 Before running an experiment we need to decide how many samples we are going to collect.
 Intuitively, the more samples we collect the more confident we will be about our conclusion.
 However we are usually constrained by a combination of time or money, and so want to pick enough samples such that we are confident enough.
 Therefore we need to determine the following parameters: